cosmicexplorer/replace-all-text-nodes/README.md

   - `notNow`: doesn't immediately call `replaceAll`
   - `timeouts`: array of milliseconds, at which replaceAll will run over the document again.
 These milliseconds are all relative to the point when this function was called, not to each other.
   - `repeat`: milliseconds to repeat running `replaceAllFromNode` (this is not encouraged; a `MutationObserver` used by `futureNodesToo` is preferable for performance reasons unless supporting older browsers which do not support `MutationObserver`)
   - `futureNodesToo`: adds a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to the page, mutating all elements added to the page.
-If this is specified, the function returns the `MutationObserver` used so that it can be cancelled as desired.
+If this is specified, the function returns the `MutationObserver` used so that it can be started and stopped as desired.

 ```javascript
 function watchFutureNodes(replaceFn) {
 ```
 Implementation of `futureNodesToo` in `replaceAllInPage`.
-Creates and returns a `MutationObserver` which applies `replaceFn` to any added or modified text nodes.
+Creates and returns a `MutationObserver` which applies `replaceFn` to any added or modified text nodes when started.

 # To Use